West Nusa Tenggara: Sumbawa people

+Bimanese people

-The Mbojo people inhabit the eastern region of Sumbawa Island, especially in the Bima and Dompu areas.
-They are known for their very strong customs and their own language, namely the Bima or Mbojo language.
-In everyday life, the Bima people are heavily involved in agricultural and fishing activities.
-Islam is also the main belief for this tribe.
+The Bimanese people or Mbojo inhabit the eastern region of Sumbawa Island, especially in the Bima and Dompu (Dompu sub-group) areas.
+They are known for their very strong customs and their own language, namely the Bimanese language.
+In everyday life, the Bimanese people are heavily involved in agricultural and fishing activities.
+Islam is also the main belief for this ethnic group.